 90. Start a Home Inspection Business

 People buy homes all the time.
 An important part of the purchase is getting the services of a home inspector to determine everything is in tip-top condition in the building.
 A home inspector visits the location and points out any flaws.
 Anyone who has little experience working in the construction field can take up this job.
-According to figures from the Bureau of Labor Statistics, a home inspector on average earns around $60,710.
+According to figures from the Bureau of Labor Statistics, a home inspection franchise on average earns around $60,710.

 91. Start a Home-Based Organization Business